 This article discusses the test that is done to measure the amount of C1-INH in your blood.

 How the Test is Performed

 A blood sample is needed.
 This is most often taken through a vein.
 The procedure is called a venipuncture.

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Your health care provider will also measure the functional activity level of your C1 esterase inhibitor.
+Talk to your provider about the meaning of your specific test results.

-Abnormal results may be due to certain types of angioedema.
+Low levels of C1-INH may cause certain types of angioedema.

-Other risks associated with having blood drawn are slight but may include:
+Risks associated with having blood drawn are slight but may include: